 SEO is a broad, highly-debated domain that’s constantly changing, so bear in mind that there’s a learning curve, and don’t get frustrated if you don’t shoot instantly to the top.
 Focus on creating genuinely useful and interesting content for your readers, and leverage your site statistics to better understand what’s working and what isn’t.

 There are plenty of excellent SEO resources out there, so dive in deep and get your hands dirty.
-You can read our list article that offers nine basic SEO tips that can improve a website's Google ranking, or if you're intending to blog, read how to write a blog post with optimal SEO.
+Learn nine basic SEO tips that can improve a website's Google ranking (opens in new tab), or if you're intending to blog, how to write a blog post with optimal SEO (opens in new tab).

 Make sure all your technical SEO elements are on point as well.
 Your pages should have eye-grabbing title tags and SEO-friendly meta descriptions, and your website should have a clear organization.
 Freshness (frequent updates) and speed (determined by your hosting plan) are critical as well.